jupyter/jupyter/docs/source/development_guide/js_events.rst

 app\_initialized.DashboardApp
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the iPython Notebook browser window opens for the first time and initializes the Dashboard App.
+When the IPython Notebook browser window opens for the first time and initializes the Dashboard App.
 The Dashboard App lists the files and notebooks in the current directory.
-Additionally, it lets you create and open new iPython Notebooks.
+Additionally, it lets you create and open new IPython Notebooks.

 Kernel-related events
 ---------------------